Nut Allergy Information

 We have several students with Peanut and Tree Nut allergies, some of which are life-threatening.

-Information is below to ensure the safety of all of our students when snacks and party treats are brought to school.
+The information below is to help ensure the safety of all of our students when snacks and party treats are brought to school.
 Snacks or lunches containing nuts or foods processed in a factory with nuts, may be eaten in the cafeteria.

-Please avoid snacks that contain peanuts, peanut flour, peanut oil, or peanut butter or other nuts.
+Please avoid sending snacks to school that contain peanuts, peanut flour, peanut oil, or peanut butter or other nuts.
 This includes snacks with almonds, coconuts, filberts, Brazil nuts, cashews, hazelnuts, macadamia nut, pecans, pine nuts, pistachios, and walnuts.

-Most local store bakeries that make cup cakes carry a disclaimer that says “made on machinery that processed nuts or nut products”.
-These cannot be brought into a Nut Free classroom.
+Most local store bakeries that make cupcakes and other baked items that carry a disclaimer that mentions that they were made on machinery that processed nuts or nut products, cannot be brought into a Nut-Free classroom.

-Suggestions for Nut Free Snacks and Treats, taken from SnackSafely.com, a monthly updated resource.
+Here are some suggestions for Nut Free Snacks and Treats which were taken from SnackSafely.com, a monthly updated resource.
 Please still check the labels each time before purchasing any treat to be brought to school.

 Fruits/Veggies Hershey's Chocolate Kisses Drinkable yogurt or smoothies Jolly Rancher hard candy Kellogg’s brand Rice Krispies Treats-Original Skittles Teddy Grahams Smarties Keebler Graham Bites Tootsie Rolls & Pops Special K Bar Twizzlers Oreo’s Popsicle Chips Ahoy Fudgesicles Snackwells Nabisco 100 Calorie Packs Dolly Madison Ice cream cups Popcorn Dole Fruit Bars